AlloyCI/alloy-runner/docs/install/autoscaling.md

-# Install and configure GitLab Runner for autoscaling
+# Install and configure AlloyCI Runner for autoscaling

-> The auto scale feature was introduced in GitLab Runner 1.1.0.

 For an overview of the auto-scale architecture, take a look at the [comprehensive documentation on autoscaling](../configuration/autoscale.md).

 ## Prepare the environment

-In order to use the auto-scale feature, Docker and GitLab Runner must be installed in the same machine:
+In order to use the auto-scale feature, Docker and AlloyCI Runner must be installed in the same machine:

 1. Login to a new Linux-based machine that will serve as a bastion server and where Docker will spawn new machines from
-1. Install GitLab Runner following the
+1. Install AlloyCI Runner following the
-  [GitLab Runner installation documentation][runner-installation]
+  [AlloyCI Runner installation documentation][runner-installation]
 1. Install Docker Machine following the
   [Docker Machine installation documentation][docker-machine-installation]